docker-library/docs/amazonlinux/README.md

 The Amazon Linux container image contains a minimal set of packages.
 To install additional packages, [use `yum`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-software.html).

 AWS provides two versions of Amazon Linux: [Amazon Linux 2](https://aws.amazon.com/amazon-linux-2/) and [Amazon Linux AMI](https://aws.amazon.com/amazon-linux-ami/).

+**Please note, that Amazon Linux 2022 is currently in the Preview mode and is not recommended for production workloads.
+Review the Amazon Linux 2022 [documentation](https://docs.aws.amazon.com/linux/al2022/ug/what-is-amazon-linux.html) to learn more.**

 For information on security updates for Amazon Linux, please refer to [Amazon Linux 2 Security Advisories](https://alas.aws.amazon.com/alas2.html) and [Amazon Linux AMI Security Advisories](https://alas.aws.amazon.com/).
 Note that Docker Hub's vulnerability scanning for Amazon Linux is currently based on RPM versions, which does not reflect the state of backported patches for vulnerabilities.